 Criticism is not the only stumbling block that freelance copywriters must contend with.
-Below are tips that will help you maintain a healthy working relationship with your freelance copywriter in the following areas:
+Below are tips that will help you maintain a healthy working relationship with your freelance copywriter.

 2. Payment Terms